 We usually develop assurance cases top-down and the process is not completed until we define all the evidence to support the argument.
 When you analyse the reasoning you go bottom-up.
 You start with evidence and draw conclusions going up step by step.
 The final conclusion should be the top claim of the argument.

-3 Argument presentation - hierarchical textual and graphical
+3 Argument presentation - argument diagrams and argument tree

 There are a few ways how an argument can be presented an argument, graphical, textual, tabular.
 PREMIS implements two ways of presentation: